theonewhowritesthedocs/lwms-docs/docs/core_functions/inspection.md

 If you give **OKs** to all the tests for a sample, it will be **released** and removed from the list.
 :::

 Use the **Blockage Reason** field for giving the sample a reason for a blockage by choosing one of the options.
-For giving it extra comments using the <IIcon icon="ion:information-sharp" width="17" height="17"/> field below it.
+For giving it extra comments use the <IIcon icon="ion:information-sharp" width="17" height="17"/> field below it.

 :::info
 If you give **Blockage Reasons** to at least one test for a sample, it will be **locked** and removed from the list.